Not to be confused with Fiscal Policy Institute, a left-of-center public policy advocacy organization focusing on New York State.

 The “Control Board”, as it came to be known, was able to improve the District’s financial status by rejecting costly contracts the city had historically awarded to associates of city officials and lobbying for reductions in the financial responsibilities which the city had to D.C. residents and federal employees, culminating in the Capital Revitalization and Self-Government Improvement Act of 1997.

 The DC Fiscal Policy Institute was created in wake of the Control Board being closed in 1998 as a result of the city’s improved financial health.
-Spearheaded by Ed Lazere, The DC Fiscal Policy Institute is an offshoot of the left-of-center Center on Budget and Policy Priorities which advocates for liberal and expansive state and local fiscal budgets across the country.
-Lazere has in the past argued that D.C.’s 2020 neutral education funding structure, based on a formula which provides more funding to schools with more students, is “a force which exacerbates racial inequalities” and characterized the budget as a “disinvestment in black communities.”
+The DC Fiscal Policy Institute began as an offshoot of the left-of-center Center on Budget and Policy Priorities which advocates for liberal and expansive state and local fiscal budgets across the country, but now operates independently as its own non-profit status.
+Former Executive Director Lazere has previously argued that D.C.’s 2020 neutral education funding structure, based on a formula which provides more funding to schools with more students, is “a force which exacerbates racial inequalities” and characterized the budget as a “disinvestment in black communities.”
+As of April 2021, the position of Executive Director is filled by Erica Williams, formerly the vice president for State Fiscal Policy at the Center on Budget and Policy Priorities (CBPP).

 The DC Fiscal Policy institute is affiliated with the Economic Analysis and Research Network, a collective of close to 60 organizations which provide technical assistance to each other in advocating for expansive tax-and-spend policies throughout the country.
 The network is operated by the Economic Policy Institute, a research institute funded by labor unions which advocates for left-of-center positions on policy issues including health care, immigration, education, wages, and policy.

-While the DC Fiscal Policy Institute has been operated as part of the Center on Budget and Policy Priorities (although the organization is undergoing changes to become an independent tax-exempt legal entity), the DC Fiscal Policy Institute lists a number of people and organizations who contributed to the Institute in 2017.
+The DC Fiscal Policy Institute formerly operated as part of the Center on Budget and Policy Priorities, but as of January 2023, the group holds an independent non-profit status separate from the CBPP.
+The DC Fiscal Policy Institute lists a number of people and organizations who contributed to the Institute in 2017.

 The organization received substantial grants from liberal foundations, including the Naomi and Nehemiah Cohen Foundation, Moriah Fund, Charles Stewart Mott Foundation, and the Consumer Health Foundation.
 The group reported receiving funding from a number of labor unions including the Washington Teachers Union, Unite Here Local 25, SEIU Local 32BJ, UFCW Local 400, and the Metropolitan Washington Council AFL-CIO.
 The group also reported radical-left activist and Code Pink founder Medea Benjamin as a donor.